Complete Release in PDF Format

 PUTTING IT AWAY

-The Cougars enter NCAA Tournament Second Round with 104 dunks on the season.
+The Cougars enter NCAA Tournament Regional with 105 dunks on the season.

-Sixty of WSU's 104 dunks have come from Aron Baynes, while Robbie Cowgill has 26.
+Sixty-one of WSU's 105 dunks have come from Aron Baynes, while Robbie Cowgill has 26.

-Last season the Cougars as a team had fewer dunks than Baynes does thus far this season.
+Last season the Cougars as a team had fewer dunks than Baynes does thus far this season with 56.

-Heading into tournament play last year, the dunk leader, Ivory Clark, had 29 dunks, Baynes had five and Cowgill had three.
+Last season the dunk leader was Ivory Clark with 31 dunks, Baynes had five and Cowgill had three.

 Five different Cougars have dunks this season (Baynes, Cowgill, Kyle Weaver, Caleb Forrest, Thomas Abercrombie).